mwouts/jupytext/docs/faq.md

 You should simply click on _Reload_.

 Note you can deactivate Jupyter's autosave function with the Jupytext Menu in Jupyter Notebook, and with the _Autosave Document_ setting in JupyterLab.
-If you want to permanently deactivate autosave in Jupyter Notebook, it is [recommended by Jupyter](https://github.com/jupyter/notebook/blob/master/docs/source/examples/Notebook/JavaScript%20Notebook%20Extensions.ipynb) to do so via a *custom.js* file:
+If you want to permanently deactivate autosave in Jupyter Notebook, use a [`custom.js` file](https://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/JavaScript%20Notebook%20Extensions.ipynb):

 ```sh
 mkdir -p ~/.jupyter/custom